Heartland Family Service

 COUNSELING & PREVENTION: Programs in this area share a central focus on therapeutic services in order to treat current mental health and substance abuse issues, manage chronic illnesses, and intervene earlier to limit occurrences through education and prevention services.

-HOUSING & FINANCIAL STABILITY: The major components of this program area are hardship assistance, housing, and supportive services.
+HOUSING, SAFETY, & FINANCIAL STABILITY: The major components of this program area are hardship assistance, housing, and supportive services.
 The goal is to provide immediate, as well as long-term survival assistance, including therapeutic support, to residents in our community who are experiencing issues of domestic violence, sexual assault, homelessness, and financial crisis.

 "In February of 2013, I had a domestic violence case.
 He tried killing me.
 I called Safe Haven and got into their domestic violence shelter.
 I felt this enormous weight just lifted off my shoulders.
 I didn't have to worry about if my kids were going to get hurt or if I was going to get hurt.
 I didn't have to worry about them being safe.
 Pretty much, (Heartland Family Service) saved my life."